YilikaLoufoua/codepath-clone/README.md

 ### Step 1: Set up React Router

 React Router is a standard library for routing in React.
-It enables the navigation among views of various components in a React Application, allows changing the browser URL, and keeps the UI in sync with the URL to create the effect to viewing different pages.
+It enables the navigation among views of various components in a React Application, allows changing the browser URL, and keeps the UI in sync with the URL to create the effect of viewing different pages.

 - [ ] To set up React Router, first we need to install it using npm in the Terminal:
 > `npm install react-router-dom`